waldyjoe/waldyjoe.github.io/_pages/about.md

   - /about.html
 ---

 I am a Data Science and OR practitioner and researcher.
+I am currently a Data Scientist in [SWAT Mobility](https://www.swatmobility.com/), a leading AI vehicle routing optimization firm in South East Asia and Japan.
 I received my Ph.D. in Computer Science at [Singapore Management University](https://www.smu.edu.sg/) in 2022, advised by Professor [Lau Hoong Chuin](http://www.mysmu.edu/faculty/hclau/).

 My research focuses on the intersections between Artificial Intelligence (AI) and Operations Research (OR), specifically how techniques from both fields of study can synergise to address real-world Combinatorial Optimization Problems (COPs) that are increasingly more complex and dynamic.